bendazzarius-maker/World-War-Web-Html5-Game-Project/README.md

-worl war game project is a Worms-like game with emoji html5 and js
+**World War Game project** is a Worms-like game with emoji, HTML5 and JS.

 ## Contrôles